Need to talk? Call 1800 882 436.

 • Vegemite

-In Australia, all flour used for making bread (except organic bread), rolls, bagels, English muffins and flat breads made with yeast must contain folic acid.
+In Australia, all flour used for making bread (except organic bread), rolls, bagels, English muffins, and flat breads made with yeast must contain folic acid.
 It can also be found in some breakfast cereals.
+Three slices of bread (100g) contain an average of 120 micrograms of folic acid.
+You can check the food label of any bread product made in Australia to check if it contains folic acid (sometimes listed as folate) in the ingredients.

 When should I start taking folic acid supplements?

 Folic acid supplements are available in Australia over the counter from pharmacies and supermarkets, and through your doctor at varying doses.
-Some women need more folate than others.
-Talk to your doctor about what dose of folic acid is right for you.

 How will I know if I need a high dose of folic acid?

-• they have diabetes
+• you have diabetes

-If any of the above apply to you, talk to your doctor since they can prescribe a higher dose of folic acid.
-Your doctor or midwife may also recommend additional screening tests during your pregnancy.
+If any of the above apply to you, talk to your doctor, as they can check if you are at risk and prescribe a higher dose of folic acid if you need one.

-Speak to your doctor if you are planning a pregnancy or if you think you might be pregnant.
+• Speak to your doctor if you are planning a pregnancy, or if you think you might be pregnant.

 Speak to a maternal child health nurse